MicrosoftDocs/windows-dev-docs/hub/apps/design/input/ink-walkthrough.md

 ```

 4. Open the MainPage.xaml.cs file.
-5. Find the code marked with the title of this step ("// Step 7: Save and load ink").
+5. Find the code marked with the title of this step: `// Step 7: Save and load ink`).
 6. Uncomment the following lines.

 ``` csharp
     private async void buttonSave_ClickAsync(object sender, RoutedEventArgs e)